-The City of Irvine receives annual Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) entitlement grant funds from the U.S. Department of Housing and Urban Development (HUD).
+The City of Irvine receives annual Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) entitlement grant funds from the U.S. Department of Housing and Urban Development (HUD).

-These programs allow the City of Irvine to issue grants and loans to local organizations for a wide variety of community development activities that benefit eligible low and moderate-income Irvine residents.
+These programs allow the City of Irvine to issue grants and loans to local organizations for a wide variety of community development activities that benefit eligible for extremely low, very low, low and moderate-income Irvine residents.

-To receive its annual CDBG and HOME entitlement grants from HUD, the City must develop a Consolidated Plan every five years.
+To receive its annual CDBG, HOME and ESG entitlement grants from HUD, the City must develop a Consolidated Plan every five years.
 The Consolidated Plan is a comprehensive assessment of the City’s housing and community development needs for the short and long term, including housing, homelessness, economic development, and public services (e.g. health and human service programs).
-The Consolidated Plan also includes strategies for addressing the identified needs, which are intended to guide the City’s use of CDBG and HOME funds over a five-year period.
-The current Consolidated Plan was approved by the City Council on April 28, 2015 and covers program years 2015-16 through 2019-20.
+The Consolidated Plan also includes strategies for addressing the identified needs, which are intended to guide the City’s use of CDBG, HOME and ESG funds over a five-year period.
+The current Consolidated Plan was approved by the City Council on May 26, 2020 and covers Program years 2020 through 2024.

 This plan sets forth the policies and procedures to encourage citizen participation, especially low- and moderate-income citizens, in the planning, implementation and assessment of HUD-funded programs and projects.

 This plan identifies impediments to fair housing, conditions in which individuals of similar income levels in the same housing market may have housing choice influenced by race, color, ancestry, national origin, religion, age, sex, disability, marital status, familial status, source of income, sexual orientation or similar factors.
 The AI reviews public and private policies, practices and procedures affecting housing choice and recommends actions to address any identified potential impediments.